 The Frog’s Cocktail Party Problem

-Understanding speech becomes challenging for humans in noisy group settings when multiple people are speaking simultaneously.
+When multiple people speak simultaneously, understanding speech becomes challenging for humans in noisy group settings.
 This sound processing issue is known as the “cocktail party problem”.
-If you’ve ever experienced trouble hearing your friend at a party, you may know what scientists are describing.
+If you’ve ever experienced trouble hearing your friend at a party, you may understand what scientists describe.

 You’ve likely heard in nature, particularly during or after rain, frogs that have formed large and noisy social groups during their breeding seasons.
 Many different species of frogs can be present in the same habitat containing dozens to tens of thousands of individuals, much like a cocktail party of humankind, except without daiquiris.